Deadpikle/SimpleInventory/README.md

 ## Special Thanks

-The icon for this software was created by [Icons8](https://icons8.com) and is their Point of Sale Terminal icon.
+* The icon for this software was created by [Icons8](https://icons8.com) and is their Point of Sale Terminal icon.
 Thank you! :)
+* Success sound by grunz: https://freesound.org/people/grunz/sounds/109662/
+* Failure sound by GabrielAraujo: https://freesound.org/people/GabrielAraujo/sounds/242503/
 ## License

 MIT License.
 Thanks for using the software!